 This place is pretty new to me.
 Apparently, they’ve been in business since 2006.
 I don’t know how I managed to overlook it for so many years, but I’m glad my eyes have been opened.

 They make some outstanding donuts, rolls, scones, danishes, and other sweet treats, and the secret’s out.
 It is one hopping place in the mornings.
 I learned the hard way that if you don’t get there on the early side, you won’t have much to choose from.
-In fact, if we are driving up north in the morning rather than the night before, I can convince the whole family to get up much earlier than they otherwise would by promising to stop at McGregor Bakery.
-Getting what you want at McGregor Bakery can be a powerful motivator.
+In fact, if we are driving up north in the morning rather than the night before, I can convince the whole family to get up much earlier than they otherwise would by promising to stop at McGregor Baking Company.
+Getting what you want there can be a powerful motivator.

 Last time I was there, I had a cranberry flavored danish that was so beautiful I couldn’t pass it up.
 It tasted as good as it looked.
 The time before that, we all had almond-flavored twists.
 Nothing has ever been short of divine, which makes me wonder: what do they put in that dough?

 World’s Best Donuts

 Overstated claims tend to lead to disappointments.
 World’s Best Donuts in Grand Marais has been around for 50 years, which is one reason their name might not be all smoke-and-mirrors marketing.
 The other reason, in my opinion, is their cake donuts.